Robert-van-Engelen/Forth500/README.md

 To use Forth500, first load the binary, then `CALL &B0000` (see [expanded E500](E500-expanded)) or `CALL &B9000` (see [unexpanded E500](E500-unexpanded)).
 Forth500 starts immediately and can be exited with `BYE`.
 Call again to continue using Forth500 where you left off.
 Forth500 resides in protected memory and does not interfere with BASIC.

 Forth500 is [standard Forth](https://forth-standard.org) compliant and implements Forth CORE, CORE-EXT and most of the optional word sets:
-- CORE: all
+- CORE: complete
-- CORE-EXT: all
+- CORE-EXT: complete
-- (BLOCK is incomplete and removed to save space for now)
+- BLOCK: incomplete and removed to save space
-- DOUBLE: all
+- DOUBLE: complete
-- DOUBLE-EXT: all
+- DOUBLE-EXT: complete
-- EXCEPTION: all
+- EXCEPTION: complete
-- EXCEPTION-EXT: all
+- EXCEPTION-EXT: complete
-- FACILITY: all
+- FACILITY: complete
 - FACILITY-EXT: `EKEY`, `EKEY>CHAR`, `EKEY?`, `MS`, `BEGIN-STRUCTURE`, `END-STRUCTURE`, `+FIELD`, `CFIELD:`, `FIELD:`, `2FIELD:`
-- FILE: all (note: `RESIZE-FILE` cannot truncate files, but returns 0 no error anyway)
+- FILE: complete
-- FILE-EXT: `FILE-STATUS`, `INCLUDE`, `REFILL`, `RENAME-FILE`, `S\"`
+- FILE-EXT: complete
-- FLOATING (work in progress)
+- FLOATING: complete
-- FLOATING-EXT (work in progress)
+- FLOATING-EXT: complete except hyperbolics and `F~` to save space, see the manual for [the definitions](manual.md#floating-point-arithmetic) of these
-- STRING: all
+- STRING: complete
 - TOOLS: `.S`, `?`, `DUMP`, `WORDS`
 - TOOLS-EXT: `AHEAD`, `BYE`, `CS-PICK`, `CS-ROLL`, `FORGET`, `STATE`, `N>R`, `NR>`, `[DEFINED]`, `[ELSE]`, `[IF]`, `[THEN]`, `[UNDEFINED]`